wifiphisher/wifiphisher/README.md

 Do not target any network.
 Simply spawn an open Wi-Fi network with ESSID "FREE WI-FI" and perform the "OAuth Login" scenario.

 Useful against victims in public areas.
-The "OAuth Login" scenario provides a simple way for capturing credentials from social networks, like Facebook.
+The <a href="https://wifiphisher.org/ps/oauth-login/">"OAuth Login"</a> scenario provides a simple way for capturing credentials from social networks, like Facebook.

 Following are all the options along with their descriptions (also available with `wifiphisher -h`):